binpash/dish/docs/02-understanding-docker-and-build-process.md

 Another example is `RUN git clone some-repo`.
 Your repository will be cloned the first time you build and even if you push something later on, you will see the older commit in your docker due to the cache.

 One way to prevent this is to build with `--no-cache` flag.
 But this means you need to add this flag everywhere you build an image.
-Another option is to clear the cache when needed.
+Another option is to clear the cache when needed `docker builder prune`.
 However both of these suffer from the fact that without the cache, our builds takes too long.

 To overcome this, we can use `ADD` or `COPY`.
 Both of these invalides the cache if the source has any change.
 For example using `COPY some-repo /opt/some-repo` will invalidate the cache and rebuild the layer if any file inside `some-repo` changes.
 Furthermore this won't require to push your changes just to build the image.